ADC-Laboratory/ADC-Laboratory.github.io/README.md

-# This is the website of iSAIL lab.
+# This is the website of SDC-Lab.